Why You Should Make a Bucket List

 I created an intention list around my perfect job and started taking steps to find it.
 Meanwhile, I started planning a sabbatical year in which I could hit as many of my travel destinations as possible.

-Find my soulmate
+Find my soulmate Have kids

 - Write a couple books